 Education2001 - Ph.D. from Pennsylvania State University

-Current research: Peripheral mechanisms of chronic pain; epidermal nerve fiber/keratinocyte interactions Other research interests: neurodermatology cytokines, growth factors, neural effector molecules glial cells and CNS scar formation Summary: In collaboration with Dr. Frank L. Rice, my research efforts are investigating peripheral mechanisms of chronic pain conditions.
-Utilizing rodent models and human tissue from several disease states, the lab performs extensive evaluations of cutaneous innervation and keratinocyte chemistry.
-Our overall research objective is directed at understanding how peripheral innervation to the skin (and its appendages, including cutaneous vasculature), and the interactions of epidermal sensory endings with keratinocytes, may mediate several painful human diseases, including complex regional pain syndrome, post-herpetic neuralgia, scleroderma, neurofibromatosis, and diabetic neuropathy.
-Current research from our laboratory has indicated an extensive role of the epidermis in sensory transduction.
+Current research: Peripheral mechanisms of chronic pain; cutaneous innervation and target tissue interactions, as exemplified by epidermal nerve fiber/keratinocyte signaling and functions of vascular innervation.
+Other research interests: neurodermatology, role of inflamation in peripheral neuropathy, cytokines, growth factors, neural effector molecules, glial cells, and CNS scar formation.
+Summary: My research efforts are currently investigating peripheral mechanisms of chronic pain conditions.
+Utilizing cell culture, rodent models, and human tissue from several disease states, the lab performs extensive evaluations of cutaneous innervation and terminal target immunochemistry.
+Our overall research objective is directed at understanding how sensory and sympathetic innervation to the skin, coupled to their interactions with terminal target structures (epidermis, cutaneous vasculature, hair follicles, sweat glands), likely contributes significantly to normal function and can become chronically skewed in several painful human diseases, including complex regional pain syndrome, post-herpetic neuralgia, fibromyalgia, scleroderma, neurofibromatosis, diabetic and chemotherapeutic-induced neuropathy, migraine, and direct nerve injury from trauma or compression.
+Current research from our laboratory has indicated an extensive role of the epidermis and cutaneous vasculature in sensory transduction.
 We have demonstrated that epidermal keratinocytes express numerous neurotransmitters, neuropeptides, growth factors, cytokines, and their cognate receptors, and that these systems form a complex, integrated network of sensory signaling responsible for normal sensory perception.
-A major research effort in the lab is focused on understanding how the signaling mechanisms between keratinocytes and epidermal sensory fibers leads to normal cutaneous sensation, as well as how alterations of the signaling mechanisms can lead to the generation of pathologic intractable pain.
-Additional research interests focus on the effects of cytokine activation of astrocytes and glial scar formation, particularly the role of the Eph/efn tyrosine kinase family in mediating the interactions of astrocytes and meningeal fibroblasts at the CNS scar interface.
+A major research effort is focused on understanding how the signaling mechanisms between keratinocytes and epidermal sensory fibers, and small fiber innervation interactions with dermal vasculature, underlies normal cutaneous sensation, and particularly how alterations of the signaling mechanisms can lead to the generation of pathologic intractable pain.
+Past research: Previous research interests focused on the effects of cytokine activation of astrocytes and glial scar formation, particularly the role of the Eph/efn tyrosine kinase family in mediating the interactions of astrocytes and meningeal fibroblasts at the CNS scar interface.

 - Paré M, Albrecht PJ, Noto CJ, Bodkin NL, Pittenger GL, Schreyer DJ, Tigno XT, Hansen BC, Rice FL (2007).
 Differential hypertrophy and atrophy among all types of cutaneous innervation in the glabrous skin of the monkey hand during aging and naturally occurring type 2 diabetes.
 J Comp Neurol 501(4):543-67.